 Capital One® Savor® Cash Rewards Credit Card

-Why this is the best credit card for dining rewards: The Savor Cash Rewards is unbeatable in this category, which includes entertainment.
-If you find yourself often eating out, consider this card.
+Why this is the best credit card for dining rewards: The Savor Cash Rewards is unbeatable in this category.
+You’ll earn unlimited 4% back on dining as well as entertainment.

 The downside is that there is an annual fee of $95 (waived the first year), although there are no foreign transaction fees.